 Boca Guariviara : Guah – ri – vi – ara

 Boca Guariviara lies just inside the indigenous reservation, or Comarca, of the Ngobe-Bugle people on the Caribbean side of the country.
-Boca Guariviara is accessible by a 30 minute water taxi ride from the nearest port town named Chiriqui Grande or a 2 hour water taxi ride from the tourist hot spot of Bocas del Toro Island.
+Boca Guariviara is accessible by a 30 minute water taxi ride from the nearest port town named Chiriqui Grande and a 2 hour water taxi ride from the tourist hot spot of Bocas del Toro Island.

 This is a small community with roughly 150 permanent residents and 40 houses.
 It lies at the mouth of the Guariviara river which runs down from the mountains and feeds into the large Chiriqui Lagoon.
-This lagoon forms a natural barrier to the ocean and protects the village from ocean swells and heavy storms.
+This lagoon forms a natural barrier to the Caribbean ocean and protects the village from ocean swells and heavy storms.

 But fundamentally, this community is a fishing village.
 Each morning, both men and women wake up to climb into their handmade wooden canoes and head out to the bay to check their large nets from the night before.
 The fresh fish is brought in and sold locally or eaten that day!

 Much of the surrounding area is pristine jungle and contains an abundance of wildlife as it has been set aside as a natural reserve.
-It is possible to see monkeys, most commonly howler and white face, toucans, dolphins, iguanas, jungle cats, and much more.
+It is possible to see monkeys, most commonly howler and white face, toucans, sloths, iguanas, jungle cats, armadillos and much more.

 The Chiriqui Lagoon also features bioluminescence best experienced on new moons.
 The natural beauty of the area is astounding, please check out our instagram for more photos of the village, people and the surrounding area. @themillennialfuture